scalawithcats/scala-with-cats/src/pages/adt/scala.typ

 }
 ```

 In other words we don't write `final case class` inside an `enum`.
-You also can't nest `enum` inside `enum`.
+You also can't nest an `enum` inside an `enum`.
 Nested logical ors  can be rewritten into a single logical or containing only logical ands (known as disjunctive normal form) so this is not a limitation in practice.
 However the Scala 2 representation is still available in Scala 3 should you want more expressivity.

 === Algebraic Data Types in Scala 2